|

 times, Anthony Hopkins' meticulously nuanced Hannibal Lecter seems almost

-reputation as an all-time classic, it must be
+ever-growing legacy as an all-time classic, it's

-remembered that the performance is one of the most renowned in modern
+only one of the most renowned in modern

 the closed doors of the Federal Bureau of Investigation, but

-to Hopkins’ once-in-a-lifetime performance.
+to Hopkins’ once-in-a-lifetime performance,

 Combine that with a narrative intensity that is almost unequalled in